It’s always a pleasure to share these pages with like-minded people.

 I got to work turning the beef liver powder into capsules, and was able to make about 400 of them, enough to last me two months!

-The beef liver powder is $27, so I calculate that the cost is about $0.08 per capsule (including the cost of the empty gelatin capsules).
+The beef liver powder is $27, so I calculate that the cost is about $0.08 per capsule (including the cost of the empty gelatine capsules).

 Given how much work this saves by not having to puree, dehydrate, and pulverize the liver, I think making the capsules from the powder is the best option in terms of balancing cost and effort.